globocom/simple-swiftclient/README.md

 ##SWIFT + TSURU

 If you use Tsuru (http://tsuru.io) and have a service that binds SWIFT to it, simpleswift can also help you!
-If you did not informed the required parameters and neither have the python-swiftclient variables, simple swift will use as last resource the following variables*:
+If you did not informed the required parameters and neither have the python-swiftclient variables, simpleswift will use as last resource the following variables*:

 	SWIFT_USER